tigerfarm/arduino/README.md

 #### I2C communications between Nano boards.

-Works, but not when the project also includes a DS3231 clock board.
+Works, but not when the project also includes a DS3231 clock board which uses I2C.

 See projects: i2cSlave or i2cSlave2digits, and i2cMasterRotaryEncoder.